STOIE/recipes/recipes/profiteroles/README.md

 1. Remove the lemon zest from the warm milk and discard, before whisking the warm milk into the egg mixture, followed by the vanilla extract.
 1. Pour all the mixture back into the saucepan and place over medium heat, whisking continuously.
 1. The mixture should boil and thicken, then simmer for 1 minute and remove from heat - do not stop stiring ever.
-1. Quickly evenly divide the hot mixture into two bowls, adding the chocolate to one and stiring it through until melted and combined.
+1. Remove the mixture into a cool bowl(s) - add any flavours at this point if using.
-1. Then immediately cover the bowls with plastic wrap, pressing it directly onto the surface to avoid a skin forming.
+1. Then immediately cover the bowl(s) with plastic wrap, pressing it directly onto the surface to avoid a skin forming.
 1. Refridgerate and then stir until smooth before using - can be kept in the fridge for days if making in advance.

+Note. to make other flavours; chocolate, or mashed banana, or mashed blackberries etc. can be added to the hot mixture immediately after being removed from the stove before cooling.

 ---